craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 You gain a number of stacks of the 'Regeneration' [[Emboldenment]] equal to your Constitution Modifier or 1, whichever is greater.

 Make an Endurance Skill Check.
-If the result is
+If the result is fewer than 16, you may not use this Feature again until you complete a Long Rest.

 ## Fleet Foot
 ###### REQ: 3EXP